etingof/snmpsim/README.txt

 There are no special requirements for data file name and location.
 Note, that Simulator treats data file path as an SNMPv1/v2c community string and its MD5 hash constitutes SNMPv3 context name.

+About three times faster snapshot recording may be achieved by using SNMP's GETBULK operation:

+$ snmprec.py --agent-udpv4-endpoint=127.0.0.1 --use-getbulk --output-file=snmpsim/data/linux/1.3.6.1.2.1/127.0.0.1\@public.snmprec

+Faster recording may be important for capturing Managed Object changes with better resolution.

 Another way to produce data files is to run the mib2dev.py tool against virtually any MIB file.
 With that method you do not have to have a donor